Chicago, Photo: Flickr; Roman Boed

 (SMN): What are some "Hidden Gems” or "Lesser Known Secrets" of Chicago?

 (GM): The Glessner House and the Prarie Avenue District, the Half Acre Brewery tour, and the Pilsen Neighborhood which is home to the Mexican American Museum.
-It was just called one of the coolest neighborhoods in the world.
+It's been called one of the coolest neighborhoods in the world.
 I'd also recommend Maggie Daley Park for visitors interested in getting outside; they have fantastic ice skating and rock climbing facilities.
 Nature lovers will enjoy taking a drive to the Glencoe Botanic Garden and shoppers should head to Oak Street or the Armitage Avenue Boutiques for the best shops in town.

 (SMN): Chicago is famous for a few notorious foods, but what are your favorite restaurants?

-(GM): Alinea is a fantastic option for a tasting menu - it was recently rated best restaurant in the United States!
+(GM): Alinea is a fantastic option for a tasting menu - it was rated best restaurant in the United States in 2018!
 For other exciting options, check out Bellemore which features a rotating New American menu or Marisol right in the Museum of Contemporary art which features some of the best farm-to-table food in the city.
 If you are in town to see the Cubs play, Wrigleyville finally has a top end restaurant in Dutch and Docs right across from the ballpark.
-Last but not least, if you're visiting Sotheby's Chicago and want to eat nearby, head to Spiaggia, which is located in the same building as Sotheby's; it's one of my favorite Italian spots in Chicago helmed by the latest winner of Top Chef: Joe Flamm.
+Last but not least, if you're visiting Sotheby's Chicago and want to eat nearby, head to Spiaggia, which is located in the same building as Sotheby's; it's one of my favorite Italian spots in Chicago helmed by the 2018 winner of Top Chef: Joe Flamm.

 Glencoe Botanic Garden, Photo: Flickr; Meridith112